CRAIG HIGNETT – HONORARY PRESIDENT

 Alastair Shepherd – Vice-Chairperson / Communications Officer

-I first watched Pools back in 1984 and I got to enjoy the glory days of 90/91 – that kind of raw emotion and joy never leaves you despite 30 years of ups and downs since.
-I’m currently a season ticket holder and over the years have stood or sat in most areas of the ground, often with my daughter.
+I first watched Pools back in 1984 and I got to enjoy the glory days of 90/91 – that kind of raw emotion and joy never leaves you despite 40 years of ups and downs since.
+Over the years have stood or sat in most areas of the ground, often with my daughter.

-We’re incredibly lucky and thankful that Raj stepped in when he did but there are still challenges ahead and I really believe that putting fans at the centre of decisions will stand us in good stead for years to come, to the benefit of both owners and supporters.
+We’re thankful that Mr. Singh stepped in when he did in 2017 but there are challenges ahead and I really believe that putting fans at the centre of decisions will stand us in good stead for years to come, to the benefit of both owners and supporters.
 Our club is blessed with loyal, passionate fans, whichever side of the ground they prefer and I’m here to help HUST with communication, which we want to be very much a two way thing.
-I am a director of a UK Top 100 architectural practice by day; with offices around the country clear communication has been key to thriving especially through the last few years.
+I was director at a UK Top 100 architectural practice for 15 years and am now work alongside a property development company.
+My professional role requires clear communication, which has been central to the success of many prominent developments around the country.

 I can’t remember my first Pools match – my grandad was club secretary (for getting on 50 years!) and started taking me to matches with him as soon as I was old enough not to irritate everybody!